Teach English in China

 Will I be able to meet other teachers on the program?

 Yes!
 You will attend training with the other new foreign teachers arriving at the same time.
 This number will vary depending on how many teachers have been placed simultaneously.
 There will also be foreign teachers working at your school when you arrive.
 The school often coordinates social activities/events for foreigners and Chinese staff throughout the year.

-What is the cost of living like in Shenyang?
+What is the cost of living like in China?

-Compared to Western standards, Shenyang is a big city but your monthly salary will go much further than if you lived in Beijing or Shanghai.
+Compared to Western standards, Shenyang and Fuzhou are big cities but your monthly salary will go much further than if you lived in Beijing or Shanghai.
 For example, a taxi in Shenyang will start at 8 RMB, but in Beijing it will start at 13 RBM.
 A hotel in Shenyang will run you about 150 RMB where it would cost you 270 RBM in Beijing.